Euclideon/vaultsdksamples/integrations/unity-csharp/README.md

 <!-- TODO: Explain how this sample can be used and what is required to get it running -->
 There are two projects included:

-* This is the basic project, including a basic flight camera and collider, this demonstrates the basic concepts required to get simulations and games using VDK running in unity.
+* The basic project, including a basic flight camera and collider, this demonstrates the basic concepts required to get simulations and games using VDK running in unity.
 This is ideal for developers wishing to use VDK with their own projects
-* There is also an advanced project: including a driving simulator and third person ragdoll.
+* The advanced project: including a driving simulator and third person ragdoll.
 This demonstrates use of VDK with Unity physics and is good for exploring and testing interactions of unity systems with Unlimited Detail point clouds.

 **Both examples require a valid license for Euclideon Vault SDK, trial licenses can be obtained [here](https://zfrmz.com/gwVUru84d60yUedxmLx9/?ref=Unity%20Sample%20Code)**